 Meetings and access

-St Helens Parish Council normally meets on the second Monday of each month, except August, at 7.00pm in The Community Centre, Guildford Road, St Helens.
-The Annual Parish Meeting, for all electors, is held every May, in the same place.
+St Helens Parish Council normally meets on the second Monday of each month, except August, at 7.00pm in The Pavilion, St Helens.
+The Annual Parish Meeting, for all electors, is held every May, at The Community Centre, Guildford Road, St Helens.

 If you would like the Parish Council to put an issue onto one of its agendas, and/or if you would like to speak in public to the whole Council at the same meeting about that issue, please contact one of your councillors or the Clerk who will be pleased to assist you.
 Or come to one of our Members' Surgeries and see us in person.

 There are two sorts of parishes whose boundaries do not always coincide:

 St Helens Parish Council was created by an Order, issued by the Secretary of State, coming into existance on 1 April 1985.
 The Order is below:

 What is the civil parish?